The story of the cross of St James / Way of St. James – el camino de Santiago de Compostela, and the ‘field of stars’ in Spain

 Some pilgrims identify themselves by carrying a heavy cape, long stave, sandals and/or a felt hat turned up at front and bearing a scallop-shell emblem.
 (The use of the scallop shell is related to various legends, but it seems clear that when the remains of St James were originally unearthed, it was covered in scallop shells.)
 Many also carry with them the St James’s Cross – believed to promote courage, strength and hope, and nowadays, a Camino bracelet or some other item of Camino jewellery.

 St. James is the Patron Saint of all Spain and, according to Don Quixote in Cervantes’ book, “St. James has been given by God to Spain for its protection”.

-See some of our Jewellery and Camino souvenirs in our SHOP or . . look for:
+See some of our Jewellery and Camino souvenirs in our central SHOP . .

 More information about the Concha de Santiago scallop shell – and even its connection to Prince William, Duke of Cambridge and the British Royal Family in Britain / England

 Some travellers or pilgrims include the famous Sanctuary at Lourdes, France (just north of the Pyrenean border with Spain) on their Camino – especially those who do the Camino Francés.
 The normal starting point would be Saint-Jean-Pied-de-Port / Roncesvalles on the French-Spanish border but, by adding Lourdes (some 140 kms to the East) it makes a spectacular Camino experience.
 Many say that when in Lourdes they feel great energy, and the start of the Camino from Lourdes can certainly make the journey to Santiago something special.
 But, it adds a substantial distance to the Camino which can be arduous through the Pyrenees.

 See more information about Lourdes on our sister site IndaloMart